peppemas/jsmake/README.md

-# A cross platform project builder based on javascript #
+# A cross platform maker based on javascript #

-This is our custom project builder used to compile the Victrix 3D engine and our games. test
+A general purpose maker based on javascript.
+Actually it is used internally to build our own 3D Engine.

 # Cheatsheet #